 The 2012 League Cup provided Kuyt with a fitting finale and the only winners medal of his six-year Liverpool career.
 Inevitably, Kuyt could be relied upon to convert his shoot-out penalty having already scored in extra-time.

-Despite the lack of winners medals, Kuyt’s personal contributions were substantial: 286 games and 71 goals in all competitions, and only Ian Rush and Steve Gerrard have scored more European Cup goals in a Liverpool shirt.
-Only Robbie Fowler, Steve Gerrard, Michael Owen, Luis Suárez, and Fernando Torres have scored more Premier League goals in a Liverpool shirt.
+Despite the lack of medals, Kuyt’s personal contributions were substantial: 286 games and 71 goals in all competitions, and only Ian Rush and Steven Gerrard have scored more European Cup goals in a Liverpool shirt.
+Only Robbie Fowler, Gerrard, Michael Owen, Luis Suárez, and Fernando Torres have scored more Premier League goals in a Liverpool shirt.

 True to form, Kuyt missed only a handful of games throughout his three-year spell in Istanbul, and collected a Turkish Cup winners medal in his debut season.
 Somewhat staggeringly, it was just his third major career trophy.
 The 2013/14 season saw that collection grow to include a Süper Lig champions medal and the Turkish Super Cup.